Theomouk5/STACK_STRUCT/README.md

 # STACK_STRUCT
-It's a Stack structure of int for C programms
+It's a Stack structure of int for C programs